rhaschke/cache/README.md

 * `SEGMENT_DOWNLOAD_TIMEOUT_MINS` - Segment download timeout (in minutes, default `10`) to abort download of the segment if not completed in the defined number of minutes.
 [Read more](https://github.com/actions/cache/blob/main/tips-and-workarounds.md#cache-segment-restore-timeout)

+* `GHA_CACHE_SAVE` - Controls when to save cache.
+By default, a new cache is created if the job completes successfully.
+If this variable is set to `always`, the cache is saved also on job failure.
+If set to `never`, the cache is never saved, i.e. realizing read-only cache.

 ### Outputs

 * `cache-hit` - A string value to indicate an exact match was found for the key.